 Apart from the mass and size advantages of fiber-optic displacement sensors, the output signal is immune to electromagnetic noise.
-However, measurement accuracy is usually inferior to that provided by alternative displacement sensors, and the choice of such sensors also incurs a cost penalty.
+However, the measurement accuracy is usually inferior to that provided by alternative displacement sensors, and the choice of such sensors also incurs a cost penalty.
 Thus, sensors using fiber optics to measure diaphragm or Bourdon tube displacement tend to be limited to applications where their small size, low mass, and immunity to electromagnetic noise are particularly advantageous.

-Apart from the limited use with diaphragm and Bourdon tube sensors, fiber-optic cables are also used in several other ways to measure pressure.
-A form of fiber-optic pressure sensor known as a microbend sensor is sketched in Figure 13.8a.
-In this, the refractive index of the fiber (and hence the intensity of light transmitted) varies according to the mechanical deformation of the fiber caused by pressure.
-The sensitivity of pressure measurement can be optimized by applying pressure via a roller chain such that bending is applied periodically (see Figure 13.8b).
+Apart from the limited use above within the diaphragm and Bourdon tube sensors, fiberoptic cables are also used in several other ways to measure pressure.
+A form of fiber-optic pressure sensor known as a microbend sensor is sketched in Figure 13.8(a).
+In this, the refractive index of the fiber (and hence of the intensity of light transmitted) varies according to the mechanical deformation of the fiber caused by pressure.
+The sensitivity of pressure measurement can be optimized by applying the pressure via a roller chain such that the bending is applied periodically (see Figure 13.8(b)).
 The optimal pitch for the chain varies according to the radius, refractive index, and type of cable involved.
-Microbend sensors are typically used to measure the small pressure changes generated in Vortex shedding flowmeters.
+Microbend sensors are typically used to measure the small pressure changes generated in vortex shedding flowmeters.
 When fiber-optic sensors are used in this flow measurement role, the alternative arrangement shown in Figure 15.3 can be used, where a fiber-optic cable is merely stretched across the pipe.
 This often simplifies the detection of vortices.